thekorn/xandr/packages/xandr/README.md

 ## example usage:

 **The flutter api is work in progress and will likely change.**
-**NOTE: up to this point there is only an android implementation of basic banner ads**

 However there are three main concepts:
 - there is a central `XandrController()` which: